jamie-allen/chariot_day_2012/cpu_caches/presentation/preso/presentation.md

 !SLIDE transition=fade
 # Architecture
 .notes Many machines today are SMP, a multiprocessor architecture where two or more identical processors are connected to a single shared main memory and controlled by a single OS instance.
 Every socket has its own infrastructure that communicates with RAM via the frontside bus and northbridge.
 2011 Sandy Bridge and AMD Fusion integrated Northbridge functions into CPUs, along with processor cores, memory controller and graphics processing unit.
 So components are closer together today than depicted in this picture.
-Azul Systems calls this the "Application Memory Wall"

-Symmetric Multiprocessing (SMP)
-Application Memory Wall: Processors are getting faster, regardless of common folklore.
-Memory speed, however, is static.

 <img src="300px-Schema_chipsatz.png" class="illustration" note="final slash needed"/>